1996 California Proposition 215: Yes on 215 Campaign

-Dennis Peron would describe 1996 as a year when "the stars aligned for medical marijuana."
+Dennis Peron would describe 1996 as a year when "the stars aligned for medical marijuana".
 It was a presidential election year with a Democratic incumbent in a heavily Democratic state.
 The AIDS epidemic in the late 1980s to the early 1990s as well as recent studies regarding relief for chemotherapy patients were opening people's minds to medical marijuana.
-On top of that, 60-year-old "Brownie" Mary Rathburn's arrest for baking marijuana brownies made headlines garnering sympathy for medical marijuana.
+On top of that, 60-year-old "Brownie" Mary Rathbun's arrest for baking marijuana brownies made headlines garnering sympathy for medical marijuana.

 Proposition 215 passed with 55.6% support, setting off a chain reaction across North America of medical marijuana legislation.
 Canada now also has federal medical marijuana legislation and also operates a medical marijuana program through Health Canada (which also involves the issuance of ID cards, issuance of recommendations by physicians and maintenance of patient records), although not completely identical to that of the state of California.
 The issue has ALSO been to the floor of the US Congress in the form of the Hinchey-Rohrbacher Amendment, the Truth in Trials Act, and the States Right to Medical Marijuana Act.
 None of this legislation succeeded in the U.S. Congress.